autocrossblog/autocrossblog_astro/src/content/post/2007-04-01-end-of-march-15-days-left.md

 ---
-layout: post
+author: chris
-title: End of March, 15 days left
+image: ''
-date: '2007-04-01T08:50:08+00:00'
+publishDate: 2007-04-01T08:50:08+00:00
-permalink: end-of-march-15-days-left
+title: "End of March, 15 days left"
-image:
+excerpt: "Follow along with a father and son as they work to rebuild a car, tackling everything from rust repair to engine modification.
+Learn from their DIY jo..."
-categories: [ 240z, datsun ]
+url: 'end-of-march-15-days-left'
-description: Follow along with a father and son as they work to rebuild a car, tackling everything from rust repair to engine modification.
-Learn from their DIY jo...
+tags:  [ 240z, datsun ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So Dad and I have been working on the car pretty much all day, and last night as well.